 To make this event successful we need help and support from volunteers at the start/finish hub, aid stations and for set-up activities.

-If you'd like to part of the fun, please register below and we'll be in touch soon.
+If you'd like to part of the fun, please register below and we'll be back in touch early in 2022.